 Configure Content Provider URI Pattern using Form Fill

 Reverse proxy can send form post to specified url.
-For some web applications that can allow automatic login, using form post.
+For some web applications that can allow automatic login, it can be done using form post.

-Form post can be configred the same way as headers and cookies, you just need to add 'Meta Data' to specified 'URI pattern' in content provider.
+Form post can be configured the same way as headers and cookies, you just need to add 'Meta Data' to specified 'URI pattern' in content provider.

 Usually 'URI pattern' for form post is exact uri where real form post should be send.

 <form> HTML tag.
-Or you can run some network analyzing tool, such as Fiddler or Wireshark, login to web application and then check in logs what url should be used.
+Or you can run some network analyzing tool, such as Fiddler or Wireshark, login to web application and then check in logs what url should be used in.

-When you know url and needed fields, you just need to create 'Meta data', select 'Send form post' as Meta data type and add needed fields.
+When you know url and needed fields, you just need to create 'Meta data'.
+Select 'Send form post' as Meta data type and add needed fields.
 You can use static values or groovy scripts the same way as for headers and cookies.
-Then in URI pattern, it is possible to create Meta data and fill it with needed values.
-Name of header or cookie should be specified, but value can be static value, or some data from user, currently available username and password, or groovy script.
-Using groovy scripts, it is possible to send any values, just need to write this script.
+Then in URI pattern, it is possible to create Metadata and fill it with needed values.
+Name of header or cookie should be specified, but value can be static or be some data from user, currently available username and password, or groovy script.
+Using groovy scripts, it is possible to send any values, the only thing needed is to write this script.

 - Go to Content Providers

-- Scroll down to URI Patterns Create new URI Pattern:
+- Scroll down to URI Patterns field Create new URI Pattern:

 or click edit on existing: